Tuning parameter calibration for $\ell_1$-regularized logistic regression: Methodology

 indexed by the tuning parameter $\tuning.$ The first term $L(\para) \redef \sum_{i=1}^n(\log(1+\exp(x_{i}^\T \beta))-y_ix_{i}^\T\beta)/n$ is the negative log-likelihood function, and the second term is a regularization that exploits that $s=|S|\ll n,p$ in many applications.
 We estimate~$S$ by $\textnormal{supp}( \estipara_{\tuning})$ for a data-driven tuning parameter $\tuning\equiv\tuning(Y,X)$.

+We take~\eqref{eqn:SLR} as our starting point, because it has become the most popular family of estimators in our context.
+The main reason for this popularity is that $\ell_1$-regularization is equipped with fast algorithms and some theoretical understanding.
+One might argue that different starting points might suit some task better; for example, one drawback of $\ell_1$-regularization is that it leads to complex dependencies on the design matrix and can require potentially unrealistic assumptions \cite{dalalyan2017prediction,hebiri2013correlations,lederer2016oracle,van2013lasso,zhuang2018maximum}.
+But, importantly, our calibration approach is agnostic to what estimator is used: it only requires a suitable oracle inequality (while deriving such oracle inequalities might be difficult, of course).
+In this sense, the following results are merely an indication of the full potential of our calibration scheme.

-Support recovery is feasible only if the correlations in the design matrix~$X$ are sufficiently small.
+Support recovery with~\eqref{eqn:SLR} is feasible only if the correlations in the design matrix~$X$ are sufficiently small.
 In the following, we state corresponding assumptions that virtually coincide with those ones used by~\cite{ravikumar2010high} in the context of Ising models.
-The assumptions are formulated in terms of $\deriva\redef \textnormal{diag}\{\derivafun(x_{1},\truepara),\ldots,\derivafun(x_{n},\truepara)\}$, the Hessian of the log-likelihood function evaluated at the true regression parameter $\truepara$.
-We first require that the submatrix of the Hessian matrix corresponding to the relevant covariates has eigenvalues bounded away from zero. \begin{assumption}[Minimal eigenvalue condition] It holds that
+The assumptions are formulated in terms of {\oldnew $X^\top\deriva X/n$, the Hessian of the log-likelihood function evaluated at the true regression parameter $\truepara$, where $\deriva\redef \textnormal{diag}\{\derivafun(x_{1},\truepara),\ldots,\derivafun(x_{n},\truepara)\}$.} We first require that the submatrix of the Hessian matrix corresponding to the relevant covariates has eigenvalues bounded away from zero. \begin{assumption}[Minimal eigenvalue condition] It holds that

-\end{assumption} Note that if this assumption were violated, the relevant covariates would be linearly dependent, and the true support set~$S$ would not be well-defined.
-Note also that $c_{\min}\to 1$ for orthogonal design and $\beta^*\to \bf 0.$ Additionally, we set $\cmax=\Omega_{\max}(X^\T X/n)$; it holds that $\cmax = 1$ for orthogonal design.
+\end{assumption} Note that if this assumption were violated, the relevant covariates would be linearly dependent, and the true support set~$S$ would not be well-defined. {\oldnew Thus, this condition ensures that the relevant covariates do not become highly dependent.} We {\oldnew then} impose an irrepresentability condition~\citep{zhao2006model}. \begin{assumption}[Irrepresentability condition] It holds that